 For ease of reference, the negation of each binary encoding of the PRSNTB[3:0]# is designated with a Card Type value.
 The encoding 0b1111 is Card Type 0, encoding 0b1110 is Card Type 1, encoding 0b1101 is Card Type 2, etc.

 [Editor’s note: Generate table directly in the specification once the encoding is locked down.
-Screen shot image quality may degrade due to publishing options]
+Screen shot image quality may degrade due to publishing options.
+Card short names also need to be clarified.]

 Table 18: PCIe Bifurcation Decoder for x16 Width Cards